d-akara/vscode-extension-transformer/README.md

 ### Copy To New Document
 - Copies selections to a new document
 - Operates on selections or find match results or entire document

+### Select Lines
+- Expands all current find match results or cursors to full line selections